 For RDBMS any single-valued member will be fetched in the original SQL query, but with multiplevalued members this is not supported.
-However what will happen is that any collection field will be retrieved in a single SQL query for all candidate objects; this avoids the "N+1" problem, resulting in 1 original SQL query plus 1 SQL query per collection member.
+However what will happen is that any collection/array field will be retrieved in a single SQL query for all candidate objects (by default using an EXISTS subquery); this avoids the "N+1" problem, resulting in 1 original SQL query plus 1 SQL query per collection member.
 Note that you can disable this by either not putting multi-valued fields in the FetchPlan, or by setting the query extension datanucleus.rdbms.query.multivaluedFetch to none (default is "exists" using the single SQL per field).